Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

                                                    2. Assessments - which gives access to multiple question based on learning .

 - Introduction to RISC V SOC architecture - packeage, chip/ die specifications like pads, core(picorv32)
-- Introduction to The Raven Chip - Raven soc, I/O's, Macros,IP's.
+- Introduction to The Raven Chip - Raven SoC, I/O's, Macros,IP's.
-- preparation for qflow and synthesis
+- Preparation for qflow and synthesis
   RISC-V ISA Introduction :
-  Very well presentation of the conversion of the high level language code to machine code using complier and assembler with the help of pictorial depiction.
+  Very well Presentation of the conversion of the high level language code to machine code using complier and assembler with the help of pictorial depiction.
   RIS-V based SoC is introduced -Raven and picoSoC Implementation of the RISC-V can be done by RTL coding using HDL's( Verilog,VHDL) and then its physical implentation can be done using backend of ASIC flow( RTL to GDSII).
 ## EDA tools used in the deisgn flow: